Corporate Transparency Act Disclosure of Beneficial Ownership Information Impact on Non-U.S. Residents

 • Form 2553 requires the consent of all shareholders who own stock on the date the election is filed.

-• Form 2553 is filed with the IRS at the same time that you file your corporation’s federal income tax return.
+• Form 2553 is filed with the IRS while you file your corporation’s federal income tax return.

 The ownership disclosure requirements on Form 2553 are important for the IRS to administer the S corporation election.
-The IRS uses this information to ensure that all shareholders know the election and consent to it.
+The IRS uses this information to ensure that all shareholders know and consent to the election.

 Conclusion

-The Corporate Transparency Act is a significant new law that will majorly impact new entity formations for U.S. and non-U.S. residents.
-Businesses should start preparing for the Corporate Transparency Act by identifying their beneficial owners and gathering the required information about them.
+The Corporate Transparency Act is a significant new law that will significantly impact new entity formations for U.S. and non-U.S. residents.
+Businesses should start preparing for the CTA by identifying their beneficial owners and gathering the required information about them.
 Businesses should also develop a plan for complying with the CTA’s reporting requirements.

 Remember, existing entities required to report have until the end of 2024 to submit their filings.
 It’s important to note that any updates or clarifications to the instructions or guidelines will likely occur within the first 30-60 days of the new year.
 Therefore, delaying your report submissions for a few months can be strategic.